WaterlessPiano2/Stories/README.md

 After each sentence, there are up to four possible next sentences, and after each of those, another four possible next sentences, and so on.

+## Todos

+- [ ] Create a new note(story) - with name and userID
+- [ ] each story has a parentID, groupID, direction and snippet
+- [ ] Post and get story

+### how it works

+- User Posts a story
+- Can only post and get stories
+- then user post snippets to that story
+- Can only post, update and get snippets
+- get the begining or the next or the previous branch on the tree
+- to see other parts of the tree

 ## Starting

 To run the project follow the below instructions